-Join us for a walk on the wild side - a walking tour of the wildest parts of the rewilding project.
-Guided by our expert ecologist at an easy pace, there is plenty of time to take in our astonishing wildlife – from our herds of free-roaming longhorn cattle, red and fallow deer, Exmoor ponies and Tamworth pigs to delicate butterflies and dragonflies.
+Venturing out on foot is the best way to soak up the sounds and sights of the rewilding project.
+Guided by our expert ecologist at a gentle pace, there is plenty of time to take in our astonishing wildlife – from our herds of free-roaming longhorn cattle, red and fallow deer, Exmoor ponies and Tamworth pigs, to delicate butterflies and dragonflies.

 Walking will be for 2 ½-3 hours, with frequent stops to look at wildlife.
 You’ll need a moderate level of fitness and be able to cope with walking on uneven ground.